Data generation accelerators

 Run the Accelerator

-Note that when the job is executed, it will open the job Detail page in a new browser tab, so you can review the progress and outcome, examples of which will be shown in the sections below.
+Note that when the job is executed, you can open the job Detail page in a new browser tab, so you can review the progress and outcome, examples of which will be shown in the sections below.

 Extract the Data to a CSV